 My aim in this article is to present the history of the constitutional evolution of Israel and then to describe the conservative reactions to the constitutional liberalization of Israel (See also Barak-Eerez 1994; Navot 2007).
 Then, I turn to examine the Basic Law, its provisions, and the arguments of advocates and opponents.
 Finally, I evaluate its impact on the Israeli legal system.
 I shall argue that while the Basic Law has no direct or immediate effects on the Israeli legal system, it is part of a systematic attack on democratic liberties in Israel which may eventually transform Israel from a liberal democracy into an authoritarian democracy.
 The Basic Law should be evaluated in light of many other legal and political developments designed to accentuate the ethnic superiority of Jews in Israel and to limit some of the traditional rights cherished by liberals.

 Notably, though, theorists dispute whether Israel has ever been a liberal democracy.
-This claim, however, is irrelevant for this article.
+(Smooha, 2002) This claim, however, is irrelevant for this article.
 Evidently, Israel has some features of liberal democracy, even if it is a defective one.
 Whether it has enough features to justify its characterization as a full-fledged or a defective liberal democracy is irrelevant for the purposes of this article.

 The Emergence of Israeli Liberal Constitutionalism

 UN resolution no. 181(II), adopted on November 29, 1947, ended the British mandate and divided the territory between Israel and Palestine, declaring that both states would draft a democratic constitution.
-In accordance with this decision, the Israeli Declaration of Independence pronounced that the duties of an elected constituent assembly included the drafting of a democratic constitution.
+In accordance with this decision, the Israeli Declaration of Independence pronounced that the duties of an elected constituent assembly included the drafting of a constitution.

 The Declaration of Independence reflected a broad consensus of groups, such as revisionist (right-wing) parties, the labor movement, religious groups, and communists.
-Given this broad consensus, one could have expected that Israel, like many other newly born states at the time, would indeed draft a democratic constitution, as they were used in various newly born countries to entrench the legacy of the national leaders.
+Given this broad consensus, one could have expected that Israel, like many other newly born states at the time, would indeed draft a democratic constitution, as constitutions were used in various newly born countries to entrench the legacy of the national charismatic leaders who brought about independence.

 Yet, this promise was never fulfilled and, unlike Prime Minister Jawarlal Nehru in India, Prime Minister Ben Gurion did not regard a constitution as an effective means of entrenching his legacy.
 Further, the state was too polarized and fragmented.
 So, the broad consensus reflected in the Declaration of Independence could never be replicated.
 Some of the religious parties were reluctant to support the drafting of a constitution because they perceived the Torah as the ultimate constitution of the Jewish people.
 Ben Gurion himself became more skeptical about the possibility of drafting a constitution.
 His pragmatic, anti-formalist sentiments led him to postpone the drafting of a constitution and instead engage in building the state—perceived to be more urgent than the former.
 He also opposed the idea of a supreme law which may limit the executive powers.

 The proponents and opponents of drafting a constitution compromised with the Harari proposal, named after Knesset Member Yizhar Harari, on June 13, 1950.
 Under the Harari proposal, “the First Knesset assigns to the Constitution, Law, and Justice Committee the preparation of a proposed constitution for the state.
 The Constitution will be made up of chapters, each of which will constitute a separate Basic Law.
 The chapters will be brought to the Knesset as the Committee completes its work, and all the chapters together will constitute the constitution of the state.”
+(Harari, 1950)